 Summary: Find relationships between different metrics

-To summarize, it’s very important to find relationships between different metrics.
+To summarize, it’s very important to correlate or find relationships between different metrics.
 This can be used to make order, cluster anomalies.
 This can reduce the number of incidents of anomalies, and be used to identify and analyze problems or discover opportunities.
 Knowing the relationship between metrics allows for more accurate prediction and forecasting.
 For example, knowing that the sales of a product are increasing, we can predict that the sales of another related product will also increase or decrease accordingly.

 Presented at O’Reilly’s Strata Data Conference, New York, Sept.
 2017